KnapsackPro/docs.knapsackpro.com/_posts/2019-05-24-codeclimate-and-circleci-2-0-parallel-builds-config-for-rspec-with-simplecov-and-junit-formatter.md

 end
 {% endhighlight %}

-This example is based on [FAQ](https://github.com/KnapsackPro/knapsack_pro-ruby#how-to-use-junit-formatter).
+This example is based on [Knapsack Pro FAQ](https://knapsackpro.com/faq/question/how-to-use-junit-formatter).

 ## Summary and Queue Mode to do dynamic test suite split